SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 In the previous examples we had diagonal noise, that is a vector of random numbers `dW` whose size matches the output of `g` where the noise is applied element-wise, and scalar noise where a single random variable is applied to all dependent variables.
-However, a more general type of noise allows for the terms to linearly mixed (note that nonlinear mixings are not SDEs but fall under the more general class of random ordinary differential equations (RODEs) which have a [separate set of solvers](../rode_example.html).
+However, a more general type of noise allows for the terms to linearly mixed via `g` being a matrix.

+(Note that nonlinear mixings are not SDEs but fall under the more general class of random ordinary differential equations (RODEs) which have a [separate set of solvers](../rode_example.html).